DaveIreland/baryons_2022_extras/_sources/intro.md

 * research ideas
 * occasional miscellaneous notes

-It is based on the
+It is based on the template given in the [Jupyter Book tutorial](https://jupyterbook.org/en/stable/start/your-first-book.html)

+Contents:

 ```{tableofcontents}
 ```